twallema/pyIEEM/data/README.md

 + `pichler_table_5_NACE64.csv`: Remote Labor Index (RLI) of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) S94, S95, S96 equal to G47.
 3) R90-92, R93: Set to 0.05 to obtain an employee-weighted average remote labor index of R90-92, R93, S94, S95, S96 (R_S) of 39, which is equal to the value used by Pichler.
 4) T: Set to 0.05.
 Essentiality score of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) R90-92, R93 equal to I. 3) S94, S95, S96: Set to 63 to obtain an employee-weighted average essentiality score for R90-92, R93, S94, S95, S96 (R_S) of 47, which is equal to the value used by Pichler.

 `estimated_remote_labor.csv`: Estimated fraction of workers able to work from home.
 Primarily based on the reported fraction of workers working from home during the first COVID-19 lockdown in Belgium (`ermg-tables.xlsx`), when telework was mandated where possible.
 The Remote Labor Index from `pichler_table_5_NACE64.csv` was used to infer the fraction of telework attainable when data was available.
 Assumptions listed in the data file.

+#### labor_market

++ `sector_structure_SWE_2019.csv`: Number (and fraction of the county's population) of gainfully employed by Swedish county of residence (RAMS) and industrial classification NACE Rev. 2.
+Data for 2018.
+Cleaned version of `AM0207I5_20230705-155636.csv`.
+I verified the relative fractions in every county sum to one.

 #### mobility